 He had a sold out Brooklyn stadium singing his songs

 The man headlined a sold out show in the heart of Brooklyn, at the One Africa Music Fest, and had the entire stadium singing along to every song.

 He’s “Come Closer” to global stardom than ever

-Despite all that, we have faith that Wizkid’s new album Sounds From The Other Side, due June 9 on RCA Records/Sony, will finally break him through.
+Despite all that, we have faith that Wizkid’s new album Sounds From The Other Side, out now on RCA Records/Sony, will finally break him through.